There is tension in how, when, and if someone should lead.

 It doesn’t mean that they couldn’t do what was asked of them, but they couldn’t do it yet.
 Sometimes people fail because they are being forced into a mantle of leadership that makes them feel uncomfortable.
-Saul’s armor didn’t fit on David, and not every opportunity fits on every willing individual.
+Saul’s armor didn’t fit David, and not every opportunity fits every willing individual.

 Sometimes the opportunity is the opposition.